 Let’s look at one more example.

 This design concept for a contact list looks nice and voguish.
 It presents two different variants of scrolling the directory and refreshes traditional interaction experience.
 It is grounded on basic aspects of readability, contrast, visual hierarchy, provides clear feedback to user’s actions and necessary functions.
-It follows basics of coloristics, logics and visual harmony.
-Certainly, it is human-centred.
-No doubt, big proportion of teenagers and millenials, people who use diverse interfaces every day and see them as an integral part of their life, will be engaged and would like to try it.
-However, for older people this sort of interface can seem a bit scary and overloaded as well as somehow darkish comparing to simple traditional interfaces based on light background.
-So, this user-centered interface responds to the wishes and preferences of narrower target audience.
+It follows the basics of coloristics, logic and visual harmony.
+Certainly, it is human-centered.
+No doubt, big proportion of teenagers and millennials, people who use diverse interfaces every day and see them as an integral part of their life, will be engaged and would like to try it.
+However, for older people, this sort of interface can seem a bit scary and overloaded as well as somehow darkish comparing to simple traditional interfaces based on light background.
+So, this user-centered interface responds to the wishes and preferences of the narrower target audience.

-Here is one more case featuring web design concept by Ernest Asanov.
+Here is one more case featuring web design concept for the Vinny’s Bakery.
 It represents interface design for a website presenting online bakery selling.
 On the basis of the design solutions it is easy to assume that this is the service positioning itself as a producer of upmarket products which are exclusively hand-made and presumably because of that reason cost higher than average bread in the supermarket.
-Therefore, the website is designed aimed at particular target audience.
-As we mentioned in one of our previous articles about benefits of dark background in user interfaces, dark color solutions can form popular associations in visual perception.
+Therefore, the website is designed aimed at the particular target audience.
+As we mentioned in one of our previous articles about the benefits of the dark background in user interfaces, dark color solutions can form popular associations in visual perception.
 Dark colors are usually associated with elegance and mystery.
-Moreover, black is often associated with elegance, formality, prestige and power.
-This is the style provided by the presented design: dark background, branding element as a central element of a header, strong and clear headline establishing positive emotional message, visual elements enabling immediate perception of the theme and setting strong visual association with tasty pastry, short text block describing basic benefits of the product and clear visible call to action.
+Moreover, black is often associated with elegance, formality, prestige, and power.
+This is the style provided by the presented design: dark background, branding element as a central element of a header, strong and clear headline establishing positive emotional message, visual elements enabling immediate perception of the theme and setting strong visual association with tasty pastry, short text block describing basic benefits of the product and clearly visible call to action.
 The designer worked out the solutions that will look attractive and informative for target users wishing to feel the exclusivity and high-quality of the product and able to pay more than average.
-Therefore, this example also shows the techniques of not only human-centered, but deeper user-centered design.
+Therefore, this example also shows the techniques of not only human-centered but deeper user-centered design.

-However, supporting previous answers given by other professionals along this question on Quora, it also has to be mentioned that in modern design, especially in digital field like creating applications and websites, human-centered design and user-centred design are most often inter-replaced and used basically as full synonyms.
+However, supporting previous answers given by other professionals along this question on Quora, it also has to be mentioned that in modern design, especially in the digital field like creating applications and websites, human-centered design and user-centered design are most often inter-replaced and used basically as full synonyms.
 Perhaps that happens because in this sphere most products are created and updated for certain category of users rather than “for all and everybody”.
 Moreover, users of all the digital products are people, therefore all the solutions should get based on the positions of human-centered design.
-Certainly it doesn’t mean that universal interfaces cannot be found: they do exist and we apply some of them on daily basis, so they are a good example of general human-centred design that successfully applies knowledge about features typical for great majority of users.
+Certainly, it doesn’t mean that universal interfaces cannot be found: they do exist and we apply some of them on daily basis, so they are a good example of the general human-centered design that successfully applies knowledge about features typical for the great majority of users.
 However, they are closer to the exceptions which prove the rule.

-So, in terms of web and app design we can assume that description of design as “human centered” or “user centered” just shows different levels of detalization in design process, different stages one of which considers human interaction features and the next gets deeper in details of certain categories of users, thier needs, wishes and problems.
+So, in terms of web and app design we can assume that description of design as “human-centered” or “user-centered” just shows different levels of detalization in design process, different stages one of which considers human interaction features and the next gets deeper in details of certain categories of users, their needs, wishes, and problems.

 The great example of synonymic perception of the terms is the video powered by IDEO (Design Kit), great experts in human-centered design.